 Concert choir of 50 to 60 voices.
 Membership is open to all students by audition with the director.
 Strong emphasis on concert chorale literature of varied eras and styles.
-Local concerts and Spring tour.
+Area concerts and spring tour, with tours to Israel every four years.
 May be repeated for credit.
-Corequisite: MU310.
+Co-requisite: MU310